 While resin is vital, selecting the wrong type or formulation can lead to issues like:

-• Poor Fiber Wetting: If the resin doesn't flow well or wet the fibers adequately, the composite might suffer from reduced strength or durability.
+- Poor Fiber Wetting: If the resin doesn't flow well or adequately wet the fibers, the composite may exhibit reduced strength or durability.

-• Cure Time: Too rapid or slow curing can disrupt production schedules or lead to inconsistent product quality.
+- Cure Time: Excessive cure time can disrupt production schedules or lead to inconsistent product quality.

 Conclusion